Editing the Terrain – Contour Edits

 Adding two extremal points and a point constraint to the basin above.

 You can also create point contours outside any existing contour group.
-In this case, SCALGO Live automatically creates a new contour group that interpolates the elevation between the existing terrain and the new point constraint.
-You can edit the boundary of this contour group to meet your design.
+In this case, Scalgo Live automatically creates a new contour group consisting of a blending area and your new point.
+You can then edit the blending area to meet your design.

 Setting the elevation in a single point.
-SCALGO Live interpolates between the terrain and the point elevation inside the area enclosed by the dashed line.
+Scalgo Live blends between the terrain and the point elevation inside the blending area enclosed by the blue dashed line.

-Once you add more than one point contour to a contour group, the interpolation is entirely based on your points (the terrain elevation is no longer used).
-You can quickly sketch a design by adding points at the extrema and refining with additional points until you are satisfied with the result.
+You can add more point contours to quickly sketch a landscape design.
+You could start by adding points at the extrema and refining with additional points until you are satisfied with the result.

 A quick sketch of an undulating landscape using only a few points.